CDM implementation details¶

 Conflict Resolution values¶

 The conflict resolution identifiers are defined color parameters that are used by the conflict resolution UI to indicate particular tuples and values have conflicts in the conflict resolution page.
+Conflict resolution identifiers and the functionality for custom conflict resolution in CDM will be only be available if the pre-defined parameter

 Value Log identifiers¶